siena sewon jun

 Email

-From time to time, the floor plates grind against one another—tension grows.
-Friction causes heat.
-Heat boils the magma.
+The plates grind against one another.
+Magma boils.
 Crust cracks.
 Erupts.
-When the final wisp of smoke dissipates, a barren field opens up.
-An otherworldly quiet hangs in the air still hot.
+When the last wisp of smoke dissipates, a barren field opens up.
+An otherworldly quiet hangs in the hot air.
 A pair of gerbils climb the slope.

 I chiseled at the bulbous handle.
-The girth wasn't impressive—I could grasp my fingers around its narrowest point—but it held onto its mother sao steadfastly that I gave up several times.
-These basalt samples from the Amboy Crater were pierced with metal rods and hung like specimens.
-When the "arm" hits the stone, it opens its mouth.
+The girth wasn't impressive—I could wrap my fingers around its narrowest point—but it clung to the rest of the mountain so steadfastly that I gave up more than once.